Marker Logo

 this page online

-E Clampus Vitus in cooperation with the Mojave Desert Heritage & Cultural Association.
+Erected 2008 by Billy Holcomb Chapter No. 1069 of the Ancient and Honorable Order of E Clampus Vitus in cooperation with the Mojave Desert Heritage & Cultural Association.
 (Marker Number 135.)

 Topics and series.
 This historical marker is listed in these topic lists: Industry & CommerceRailroads & Streetcars.
 In addition, it is included in the E Clampus Vitus, and the Mojave Road (Old Government Road) series lists.
 A significant historical month for this entry is January 1893.

 Location.
 Marker has been reported missing.
 It was located near 35° 8.313′ N, 115° 11.233′ W. Marker was in Lanfair Valley, California, in San Bernardino County.
-Marker was at the intersection of Old Government Road and Lanfair Road, on the right when traveling east on Old Government Road.
+It was at the intersection of Old Government Road and Lanfair Road, on the right when traveling east on Old Government Road.
 Marker is located on the Mojave National Preserve.
 Mojave Desert Outpost, 49448 Ivanpah Road, Lanfair Valley, San Bernardino County.
 Touch for map.
 Marker was in this post office area: Essex CA 92332, United States of America.
 Touch for directions.

 Nevada Southern Railway Marker image.
 Click for full size.

-Photographed By Michael Kindig, November 28, 2010
+Photographed by Michael Kindig, November 22, 2009

 2. Nevada Southern Railway Marker